-Partners: Doctors' Offices, Churches, Civic Organizations, Fire Departments will serve as the lead agency multiple locations.
+Partners: Doctors' Offices, Churches, Civic Organizations, Fire Departments will serve as the lead agency

 Location: Impact is county wide.
-The Action is varied and relies on multiple parties in prepare themselves and their families for hazards, and to do so they need information.
+The Action is varied and relies on multiple parties in multiple locations.

+It is an unfortunate reality of hazard mitigation that people tend not to think about hazard preparation until it is too late.
+It is of great importance for hazard mitigation that individuals prepare themselves and their families for hazards, and to do so they need information.
 It is unlikely that individuals will seek out this information on their own, but if they encounter it in other situations in the county they will probably show an interest.